mjfwalsh/lemmini/README.md

 Lemmini: Copyright (c) Volker Oth 2005-2017.
 The source code is licensed under the Apache License 2.0 as are any modifications I make to it.

-The Lemmini official website, along with Volker Oth's build and links to the original source code are at: [lemmini.de]: http://lemmini.de
+The Lemmini official website, along with Volker Oth's build and links to the original source code are at: http://lemmini.de

 MicroMod and GifEncoder are both released under Three-Clause BSD Licenses: